kamilanitta/urban_jungle_app/README.md

 Find out more about this project here []!

-The app was inspired on the UX/UI project [https://www.behance.net/gallery/116211547/Urban-Jungle].
+The app was inspired on the UX/UI project, you can check it out [here](https://www.behance.net/gallery/116211547/Urban-Jungle).